2017 Volkswagen Tiguan Buyer's Guide

 The European Sedan of the Compact SUV Segment

-While big names like Honda CR-V and Ford Escape carve up the compact SUV segment from a sales perspective, the Tiguan is there to carve up canyons and do it with style.
+While big names like Honda CR-V and Ford Escape carve up the compact SUV segment from a sales perspective, the Volkswagen Tiguan is there to carve up canyons and do it with style.
 While VW's more recent models have aimed straight for the heart of their respective categories, the Tiguan is something of a holdover in the lineup: semi-premium fit and finish for a semi-premium price.
-An all-new Tiguan is coming for 2017, so the only changes to the 2016 model are with infotainment, plus more features have been made standard.
+Keep in mind that the Tiguan is the oldest compact SUV on the market, it has the highest base price, and an all-new Tiguan is just around the corner.
+The only changes to the 2017 model are with new trim levels (goodbye R-Line and SE, hello Wolfsburg and Sport), plus more features have been made standard.

-"With a 200-horsepower turbocharged 4-cylinder engine and entertaining driving dynamics, there's some merit to VW's claim that the Tiguan is the GTI of the compact-SUV class."
-Find out more in our 2016 Volkswagen Tiguan full review.
+"With a 200-horsepower turbocharged 4-cylinder engine and athletic dynamics, there's merit to VW's claim that the Tiguan is the GTI of the compact-SUV class.
+However, it's still taller and heavier than its hatchback cousin, so don't expect actual GTI agility."
+Find out more in our 2017 Volkswagen Tiguan full review.

-Volkswagen recently showed the 2017 Tiguan, which uses an all-new platform.
-The new model is longer, lower and wider than the Tiguan it replaces.
+Volkswagen recently showed the all-new Tiguan, expected to go on sale in the U.S. as a 2018 model.
+Using a new platform, the new SUV is longer, lower and wider than the Tiguan it replaces.
 The Tiguan will offer more rear-seat legroom and cargo space, and a long-wheelbase version will have a third row of seats.
 Read more about the next-generation Tiguan.

 Build and Price

-The 2016 Volkswagen Tiguan S has a starting sticker price of over $25,000 while those wanting it all can drop over $38,000 on the Tiguan 2.0T SEL 4Motion.
-Build and price your own 2016 Volkswagen Tiguan to unlock this week's Fair Purchase Price, 5-Year Cost to Own and more.
+The 2017 Volkswagen Tiguan S has a starting sticker price of under $26,000 while those wanting it all can drop over $38,000 on the Tiguan 2.0T SEL 4Motion.
+Build and price your own 2017 Volkswagen Tiguan to unlock this week's Fair Purchase Price, 5-Year Cost to Own and more.